headshoter/HLGraff/README.md

 - **TGA**: decoded by the custom TGA loader supporting uncompressed (types 2/3) and RLE-compressed (types 10/11) variants, 24-bit and 32-bit depth.
 Bottom-up images (TGA default) are flipped to top-down on load.
-- **WAD3 multi-texture**: the WAD directory is parsed, type-0x43 (mip-texture) entries are collected and sorted alphabetically by internal texture name, then the entry at the requested frame index is decoded using its embedded palette.
-WAD palette index 255 (the GoldSrc transparency key, opaque blue) is mapped to alpha=0.

 ### 3. Proportional Resize